-We are subject to operating and litigation risks that could adversely affect our operating results to the extent not covered by insurance various legal proceedings arising in the ordinary course of business.
+We are subject to operating and litigation risks that could adversely affect our operating results to the extent not covered by insurance

+Our operations are subject to all operating hazards and risks normally incidental to handling, storing and delivering combustible liquids like propane.
+As a result, we have been, and are likely to be, a defendant in various legal proceedings arising in the ordinary course of business.
 We maintain insurance policies with insurers in such amounts and with such coverages and deductibles as we believe are reasonable and prudent.
 However, we cannot guarantee that our insurance will be adequate to protect us from all material expenses related to potential future claims for personal injury and property damage or that such levels of insurance will be available at economical prices.